null Skip to main content

 The "refrigerator" is not ideal for already opened packages.

 If you don't have a Chazutsu, you can use an alternative.
-Look for something that is....
+Look for something that meets the following criteria.

-• Isn't transparent (doesn't let light through)
+• Something that isn't transparent (So it doesn't let light through)

 What to do When the Tea Leaves Become Old

-When the Tea Leaves become old and their taste diminishes, one way to still enjoy is to roast them and turn them into a Houjicha.
+When the Tea Leaves become old and their taste diminishes, one way to still enjoy them is to roast them and turn them into a Houjicha.

-This is possible for any kind of green tea including Sencha or Bancha.
+This is possible for any kind of green tea, including Sencha or Bancha.
 Using Kukicha is a fantastic option as well.

 FAQ